Unraveling the mystery of Europe’s uneven covid surges

 Despite more than a year of study, experts are not sure how to explain why countries in the same region saw such drastically divergent outbreaks at different times.
 But they have developed theories — sometimes only to see them turned on their heads.

-“I think what we’re looking at is something that is highly multidimensional,” said Maarten van Smeden, a medical statistician at University Medical Center Utrecht in the Netherlands.“
+“I think what we’re looking at is something that is highly multidimensional,” said Maarten van Smeden, a medical statistician at University Medical Center Utrecht in the Netherlands. “

 The virus hits hardest among the elderly and in densely populated areas.
 Measures such as shutdowns and border closures play a role in determining the spread.
 In some places, vaccines have begun to have an impact.
 In parts of Europe and elsewhere, variants are driving new surges.